maisonml/maisonml.github.io/about.md

 ### About Maison ML

-**Maison ML** was started by Dhivya Ravindran to serve as an everyday reference of daily situation reports and trend analyses to track and monitor the **COVID-19 Pandemic**.
+**Maison ML** was started by Dhivya Ravindran to serve as an everyday reference of data intense daily situation reports on the onset, progression and updates of the **2019- 2020 COVID-19 Pandemic**.
+The reports are updated everyday at 8 PM EST. If you would like additional metrics added to this report or would like further features added to this product, please send out a mail to dhivyaravindran@gmail.com.
+The following are the product enhancements upcoming in the pipeline:

+> Dedicated repository of helpline numbers for USA, Canada, India, UK and Italy.

 ### About the Author of Maison ML